JDSU OSA-150 CALIBRATION and JDSU OSA-150 REPAIR

 Related Optical Terms and Definitions.
 For a complete list go to our Terms and Definitions Page.

-When changing the wavelength at constant power setting and recording the differences between actual and displayed power levels, the power flatness is ± half the span (in dB) between the maximum and the minimum of the measured power levels.
+When randomly changing the wavelength and measuring the differences between the actual and displayed wavelengths, the relative wavelength accuracy is ± half the span between the maximum and the minimum value of all differences.

 Please contact us for your JDSU OSA-150 CALIBRATION and/or JDSU OSA-150 1250 to 1650 nm Optical Spectrum Analyzer (OSA) Module REPAIR